simtex-dev/engine/README.md

 ```
 ❯ simtex --help
-usage: simtex [OPTIONS]
+usage: simtex [OPTIONS] [INPUT] FILE [ARGUMENTS]

-Convert your markdown or text files into LaTeX/pdf with one command!
+Convert your mardown or text files into PDF using LaTeX with one command!

 options:
   -h, --help            show this help message and exit